Fill your plate with stuffed pork chops for a simple, unforgettable weeknight dinner!

 How to Store

 Before storing, be sure the pork chops have cooled completely to room temperature.
+Then, follow these instructions for storing and reheating:

 Can you freeze stuffed pork chops?